Pediatric Dermatology

 - Systemic therapies, such as dupilumab (approved for ages 6 and up) and other immunosuppressants, to slow immune system response

-Approximately 200 children are born with epidermolysis bullosa (EB) every year.
+According to the nonprofit debra of America, which is dedicated to improving the lives of those affected by epidermolysis bullosa (EB), about 200 children are born with the disease each year.
 This rare connective tissue disorder causes a child’s skin to easily tear or blister.

 There are different types of EB.
 Some children have missing or misshapen fingernails and toenails.
 EB may appear at birth or develop during infancy.

 We are the only center in the Sacramento region that treats children with EB.
 Proper care is critical to preventing infections and ensuring your child’s comfort.
 We also help you feel confident caring for your child’s fragile skin.
-As they grow, we teach your children how to care for and protect their skin as well.
+As they grow, we teach your children how to care for and protect their skin, too.

-EB is often inherited.
+EB is often an inherited disease.
 Our genomic medicine specialists can help your family understand the disease and its genetic risks.

 While there isn’t a cure for EB, these treatments can help: